dustywhite7/Econ8320/SlidesCode/14 - Multiprocessing.md

     return 1/(1 + x**2)
 ```

-The ``multiprocessing`` library is designed to create separate instances of the python interpreter, each returning values that are independent of the other instances
+The ``multiprocess`` library is designed to create separate instances of the python interpreter, each returning values that are independent of the other instances

 ---